 - Part A1– Details of Tax deducted at source for 15G/ 15H

-This part will show transaction in those financial institutions such as banks where the individuals has submitted Form 15G/ 15H.
+This part will show the transaction in those financial institutions such as banks where the individuals have submitted Form 15G/ 15H.
 TDS in these cases would be zero (because you have submitted 15G/ 15H).
 This section helps to keep a check on all interest gains which are not taxed.

 - Part B– Details of Tax collected at source.

 Tax Collected at Source (TCS) is collected by the seller from the buyer at the time of sale of a specified category of goods such as Alcoholic liquor for human consumption.
 The TCS rate varies from one category of goods.
 The TCS is deposited with the govt.